 TO MAINTAIN OUR HIGH STANDARDS WE MUST EXPAND OUR TEAM WHICH IS WHY WE NEED YOUR HELP

-Working on a shoe-string budget for the last two years, Stuart and the team have consistently managed to produce a quality newspaper every fortnight.
+Working on a tight budget for the last two years, The Moorlander team have consistently managed to produce a quality newspaper every fortnight.

-The FIFTIETH issue (pictured above) - a mammoth 48 page publication - took many man hours to create thanks to much hard work, goodwill, dedication and burning the midnight oil on more than one occasion.
+Each issue takes many man hours to create thanks to much hard work, goodwill, dedication and regularly burning the midnight oil.

 To maintain the high standards we have now set ourselves, and to be able to provide the sort of quality service our readers and advertisers have come to expect, we seek fresh investment to create new jobs from the local community and, of course, for long-term stability.

 The Moorlander employs a very small team of local people (including quite a few volunteers too), we are keen to expand our staff and we will strive to employ those who are local to the Dartmoor area.
 Ideally, depending on the support we receive, we need four more people in various roles as explained below.